-Guns - There are reportedly about 70 Americans in Mexican jails because they brought guns or bullets into Mexico.
-Given Mexico's history with revolutions, banditos and drug cartels, they show little mercy on those who violate their strict laws.
+Guns - There are reportedly dozens of Americans in Mexican jails because they brought guns or bullets into Mexico.
+Given Mexico's history with revolutions, banditos and drug cartels, the government shows little mercy on those who violate their strict laws.
 We've never brought guns or bullets to Mexico, and we never felt as though we needed them.

 Drugs - Messing around with any amount of illegal drugs in Mexico is foolish and can be very dangerous.
 While the overwhelming majority of Mexicans are kind and friendly, this doesn't apply to drug dealers and runners.
-Life can be cheap in Mexico - as evidenced by the 22 people executed in drug dealing in Ensenada on one day in '98.

-Even buying a little pot for personal use can be risky, as there is always the possibility you're dealing with the wrong kind of people and/or are being set up.
-It was reported last year that Mexican legislation passed making it legal to possess very small quantities of certain drugs for personal use.
+Even buying a little pot for personal use can be risky, as

+there is always the possibility you're dealing with the wrong kind of people and/or are being set up.
+It was reported several years ago that the Mexican legislation passed making it legal to possess very small quantities of certain drugs for personal use.
 However, when we asked police in several different cities to confirm this, they knew nothing about it.
-Our advice is to never allow any illegal drugs on your boat.
+Our advice is never to allow any illegal drugs on your boat.

-Cruiser Code Of Conduct - If there was one, it would be based on the Golden Rule and the Caribbean motto: "Take only photos and leave only footprints."
+Cruiser Code Of Conduct - If there were one, it would be based on the Golden Rule and the Caribbean motto: "Take only photos and leave only footprints."